-Irvine plays Danny Winters, a young man who is kicked out of his home by his parents and flees to New York where, homeless and destitute, he befriends a group of street kids who soon introduce him to the watering hole of local drag queens, gays, lesbians and everything in between: the Mafia-run Stonewall Inn.
+Written by Jon Robin Baitz, the story chronicles the 1969 Stonewall riots that started America’s LGBT rights movement.
+Irvine plays Danny Winters, a fictional young man who’s forced to leave behind friends and loved ones when he is kicked out of his parent’s home and flees to New York.
+Alone in Greenwich Village, homeless and destitute, he befriends a group of street kids who soon introduce him to the local watering hole The Stonewall Inn; however, this shady, mafia-run club is far from a safe-haven.

 As Danny and his friends experience discrimination, endure atrocities and are repeatedly harassed by the police, we see a rage begin to build.
 This emotion runs through Danny and the entire community of young gays, lesbians and drag queens who populate the Stonewall Inn and erupts in a storm of anger.
 With the toss of a single brick, a riot ensues and a crusade for equality is born.

 “I was always interested and passionate about telling this important story, but I feel it has never been more timely than right now,” said Emmerich, who took a break from directing big-budget blockbusters to direct and produce this important film.